Updated on April 19th, 2023

 Employee’s rights to reasonable accommodation and medical leave are protected by FMLA, ADA, and workers’ compensation.
 You have a right to reasonable medical requests and medical leave, and if those requests are denied, you may be able to sue your employer.

 Unfortunately, isolated incidents of inappropriate or offensive comments or jokes are not considered harassment by the law.
-However, constant comments or jokes are workplace harassments.
+However, constant comments or jokes are workplace harassment.
 It can bring about more serious hostile work environment complaints.
 Harassment often happens due to an employee of protected status.
+Learn more about employee harassment.

 Unwelcome sexual attention or advances in the workplace are illegal.
 If the sexual harassment is from a supervisor, manager, or boss, then the employee also faces negative employment action when they refuse the advances.
 It is important to first file a complaint with HR or contact a neutral supervisor to give your employer a chance to rectify the situation.
-If no resolution occurs, you are entitled to seek legal action.
+If no resolution occurs, you may proceed with an employee lawsuit.
+Learn more about sexual harassment at work.

 If your boss retaliates against you for exercising your legal rights or helping another person exercise their legal rights, then you can sue your employer.
 Retaliation includes harassment, demotion, excessive schedule changes, and firing.
 You will be protected by the law against retaliation, and you can add retaliation to your original claim.

-If you think you may have a case against your employer, contact Nakase Accident Lawyers & Employment Attorneys for a free consultation.
-We will discuss your case and advise on next steps.
+Employees who are considering a lawsuit against employers are invited to contact attorney Brad Nakase for a free consultation on suing employer.
+We will discuss your case and advise on next steps for your employer lawsuit.
 If you plan to sue your employer, you will need a skilled California employment lawyer who knows the laws inside and out.
 Consult with us today.